ASPIRE: The Environments and Dark Matter Halos of Luminous Quasars in the Epoch of Reionization

-After the first round inspection, we classify sources with at least two {\tt score=3} as high confidence [\ion{O}{3}] emitters, sources with at least one {\tt score=3} or at least two {\tt score=2} as [\ion{O}{3}] emitter candidates, and other sources as unlikely to be [\ion{O}{3}] emitters.
-Furthermore, we asked the inspectors to double check if the first two classes (i.e., high confidence [\ion{O}{3}] emitters vs [\ion{O}{3}] emitter candidates) should be flipped.
-To ensure a high purity of the catalog, we decided to use only high-confidence [\ion{O}{3}] emitters in this work.
+After the first round inspection, we classify sources with at least two {\tt score=3} as high confidence [\ion{O}{3}] emitters, sources with at least one {\tt score=3} or at least two {\tt score=2} as [\ion{O}{3}] emitter candidates, and other sources as unlikely to be [\ion{O}{3}] emitters. { Furthermore, we asked the inspectors to re-evaluate whether the first two classes (i.e., high-confidence [\ion{O}{3}] emitters versus [\ion{O}{3}] emitter candidates) should be interchanged, taking into account comments from other inspectors regarding the confidence of the line detections and potential line-confusion issues.
+Emitter candidates for which concerns were raised by more than one inspector about possible line confusion and/or significant contamination were reassigned to the lower-confidence [\ion{O}{3}] emitter-candidate category.} To ensure a high purity of the catalog, we decided to use only high-confidence [\ion{O}{3}] emitters in this work.
 In future work, we will combine photometric redshifts derived from both JWST and ground-based imaging with our current catalog of [\ion{O}{3}] emitter candidates to construct a more complete [\ion{O}{3}] emitter sample at the faint end.
 The [\ion{O}{3}] emitter search strategy is summarized in Figure~\ref{fig:algorithm}.
-We found that this strategy can recover all [\ion{O}{3}] emitters except for the faintest one (ASPIRE-J0305M31-O3-023) in \cite{Wang23} and identified 10 additional new [\ion{O}{3}] emitters in this field.
-This indicates that our new line emitter searching method is more effective.
+We found that this strategy can recover all [\ion{O}{3}] emitters except for the faintest one (ASPIRE-J0305M31-O3-023) in \cite{Wang23} and identified 10 additional new [\ion{O}{3}] emitters in this field. {By re-inspecting the spectra from \cite{Wang23}, we found that these ten newly identified [\ion{O}{3}] emitters exhibit relatively weak line detections and were missed in the earlier work primarily due to the slightly lower data sensitivity caused by different version of data reduction pipeline and/or the differences in the peak-detection algorithm used by \cite{Wang23}. } This indicates that our new line emitter searching method is more effective.